Return to: School of Medicine: Academic Rules

 - Experimental Pathology (Molecular and Cellular Basis of Disease)

 Students must complete a minimum of 72 hours of graduate credit.
 A minimum of 24 out of the 72 credit hours must be graded coursework, and no more than 48 of the 72 credit hours can be comprised of Non-Topical Research.
-Only graduate courses taught by members of one of the graduate faculties of the University, offered during the fall or spring term and graded on the standard A through F scale may be counted toward the graded coursework requirement unless otherwise specified in a program’s degree requirements.
+Only graduate courses taught by members of one of the graduate faculties of the University, graded on the standard A through F scale may be counted toward the graded coursework requirement unless otherwise specified in a program’s degree requirements or transfer documentation.

 Advancement to Candidacy Exam